 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company's primary credit risk is associated with its Canadian cash balances, which are held through a major Canadian financial institution with a high investment grade rating.
 The Company also maintains cash balances denominated in pesos and U.S. dollars, held through a major bank in Mexico, which also has a high investment grade rating.
-The carrying value of the Company's cash and cash equivalents of \$15,280,736 represents the Company's primary exposure to credit risk as at December 31, 2020.
+The company's cash and cash equivalents and receivables of \$10,230,669 represents the Company's maximum exposure to credit risk as at December 31, 2021 (2020 - \$15,309,438).